TeddyCho/TeddyCho.github.io/_posts/2015-05-20-where-do-volumes-come-from.md

 <img src="https://raw.githubusercontent.com/TeddyCho/TAQ/master/output/correlation/correlationMatrix30.png">

 Of note are the negative correlations corresponding to the taker/maker exchanges (and NYSE) with the larger maker/taker exchanges.
-It suggests a particular choice between a taker/maker exchange and a maker/taker exchange.
+It suggests substituting going on between a exchanges based on who they rebate.

 # Exchange Share Over Different Trade Burst Sizes